 Tracing other Dorset inclosures is not easy.
+‘Farming in Dorset’, published by the Dorset Record Society is a transcript of the diary of James Warne of Woodstreet from 1758.
+They make the comment that “The open field system was still widely practiced in the area” but give no references.
 Several sources are available, the first being Kain’s book and electronic catalogue.
 This is primarily concerned with maps and does not include a number of inclosure awards.
 A second source, rather curiously, was written by the Revd.
 H F Yeatman, rector at Stock Gaylard and well known [in his day] magistrate.
 Writing in 1828 on the county rate he listed 45 parishes that had been inclosed in the previous 50 years or so.
 Many of these do not appear in Kain but are confirmed in an ‘Index to the local and personal acts 1801-1844’ published by parliament.
 Even this does not complete the list as at least two inclosures at Evershot and West Knighton are not included in any list but are recorded in the quarter sessions records.
 A list of known inclosures is given at the end of this section.

 No of Parishes inclosed.

 In 1833 Boswell notes there were 241 parishes so it might be thought the remaining 115 parishes would be open field parishes but this was not the case.
 The only work that I have found that looks specifically at Dorset Inclosures was published just before WW2 .
 The work is limited as Endacott found only 68 inclosure awards but the conclusion that he came to from these was that when the area of the parishes was taken into account some 70% of all the land known to be inclosed in Dorset could not be accounted for under these awards.
 Even allowing for the revised number of awards that I have used it will be seen that there is a whole chunk of inclosures missing.